istepaniuk/messagebus/management/README.md

 This is a set of commands that let you dequeue, pipe are requeue messages from the rabbit-mq broker.

-Do not trust these scripts 100%, they are work in progress (read at the code inside, not at the usage that they print on the console)
+Do not trust these scripts 100%, they are work in progress (read at the code!)